-Here are a few things you can incorporate right now…
+Here are four simple steps you can incorporate starting today.

 Also, if you find that you throw away a lot of your produce because it goes bad before you have a chance to eat it all, then buy frozen, organic varieties.
 There’s no shame in that—especially considering frozen produce is just as nutritious as its fresh counterpart.

-Finally, once you have all that food stocked away in your fridge and pantry, I suggest using a few hours either every Saturday or Sunday to prepare several of your meals for the week in advance.
+Finally, once you have all that food stocked away in your fridge and pantry, I suggest using some time, maybe Saturday or Sunday afternoon, to prepare some of your meals for the week in advance.

 |Sugar||Xylitol, stevia, erythritol|